Felixsavedra-1/redbullracing-f1-analytics/README.md

    jupyter notebook
    ```

-2. **Open the Analysis Notebook:**
+2. **Open the analysis notebook:**
    - Navigate to `notebooks/F1_Analysis.ipynb`
    - The notebook includes:
      - Team performance overview and KPIs
-     - Season-by-season analysis with **2022-2024 highlighted**
+     - Season-by-season analysis with 2022–2024 highlighted
      - Driver comparison and statistics
-     - Detailed breakdown of recent performance (2022-2024)
+     - A focused analysis of recent performance (2022–2024)
-     - Interactive visualizations with Red Bull branding
+     - Visualizations styled with Red Bull team colours

 3. **Requirements:**
-   - Make sure you've run the data pipeline first to populate the database
+   - Run the data pipeline first to populate the database.
-   - All dependencies are in `requirements.txt`
+   - All dependencies are listed in `requirements.txt`.

-The notebook features:
-- 📊 Highlighted visualizations for 2022-2024 seasons
-- 🏆 Performance metrics and win rates
-- 👥 Driver performance comparisons
-- 📈 Interactive charts with Red Bull color scheme

 ---